marinppetkov/TFC01/README.md

 - [ ] Evaluate

 > [!WARNING]
 > Cloud consumption comes at a cost

+## Conversations
+During conversation you can triger notification to respective teams or person by mentioning their teams or names like this `@github/teamname` `@username` <br>
+Referencing to issues or PR is made by typing # eg `#123`